deathblade666/scripts/dwl/README.md

 # dwl Update Staging Workflow Script

-A Bash automation script designed to safely stage, patch, configure, and compile updates for **dwl** (a Wayland compositor based on wlroots).
+A Bash automation script designed to safely stage, patch, configure for **dwl** (a Wayland compositor based on wlroots).
 It clones upstream sources, targets versioned Arch Linux wlroots slots, carries over custom configurations, applies patches automatically, and performs a dry-run build check.

+**This script does NOT compile dwl that still needs to be done manually**

 ---